gracefulife/clova-developer-guide/en/CEK/References/ClovaHomeInterface/Error_Interfaces.md

 * [`ValueOutOfRangeError`](#ValueOutOfRangeError)

 ## ValueOutOfRangeError {#ValueOutOfRangeError}
 Sent to CEK as a response if the action request is outside of the range that can be processed by the target device.
-For example, this message can be sent if a user requests to set a temperature, such as 16 or 30 on the air conditioning when the available setting is 18-28.
+For example, this message can be sent if a user requests to set a temperature such as 16 or 30 on the air conditioning when the available setting is 18-28.
 The `payload` field must send the maximum and minimum values that can be processed by the target appliance.

 ### Payload fields